Our land. Our legacy.

 Growing what we love

-Cut flowers fill the front fields — sunflowers, cosmos, zinnias, cornflowers, and baby's breath grown from seed and harvested fresh all season long.
-Alongside them: pastured poultry, fiber hemp, and mixed vegetables woven into a system that feeds both the family and the community.
+Cut flowers fill the front fields.
+Sunflowers, cosmos, zinnias, cornflowers, and baby's breath, grown from seed and harvested fresh all season long.
+Alongside them: pastured poultry, fiber hemp, and a kitchen garden, woven into a system that feeds both our family and our community.

 How we farm